hazelgrove/hazelnut-dynamics-agda/README.md

 can always be satisfied without changing the meaning of the term in question.
 Other standard approaches include using de Bruijn indices, Abstract Binding Trees, HOAS, or PHOAS to actually rewrite the terms when needed.
-We have chosen not to use these techniques in this case because _almost all_ of the theory we're interested in discussing here does not rely on these arguments, but the overhead quickly becomes pervasive and obfuscates the actual points of interest.
+We have chosen not to use these techniques because _almost all_ of the theory we're interested in does not need them and their overhead quickly becomes pervasive, obfuscating the actual points of interest.

 Similarly, we make explicit some premises about disjointness of contexts or variables being apart from contexts in some of the premises of some rules that would typically be taken as read in an on-paper presentation.
-This is a slightly generalized version of Barendrecht's convention (Barendregt, 1984), which we used in our [POPL17 mechanization](https://github.com/hazelgrove/agda-popl17) as well for the same reason.
+This is a slightly generalized version of Barendrecht's convention (Barendregt, 1984), which we also used in our [POPL17 mechanization](https://github.com/hazelgrove/agda-popl17) for the same reason.

-Since our base type system is bidirectional, the judgments defining it are mutually recursive.
+Since the type system for external terms is bidirectional, the judgments defining it are mutually recursive.
 That means that anything type-directed is very likely to also be mutually recursive.
 The grammar of internal expressions is also mutually recursive with the definition of substitution environments.
 All told, a fair number of theorems are mutually recursive as this percolates through.
-We try to name things in a suggestive way, using `*-synth` and `*-ana` for the two halves of the same theorem.
+We try to name things in a suggestive way, using `x-synth` and `x-ana` for the two halves of a theorem named `x`.

 Both hole and type contexts are encoded as Agda functions from natural numbers to optional contents.
 In practice these mappings are always